christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The figure of Jesus Christ (of Nazareth) was a literary creation of these elites, incorporating elements of various historical and mythological figures to appeal to a wide audience.
 This character then became an avatar for several historical figures in an imperial cult.

 Julius Caesar was the first 'Jesus' (I(J)upiter-Zeus (I-Zeus-> Izeus-> Iseus)).
 The Romans used a system called 'interpretatio graeca' to associate their gods with local ones as part of their colonial program.
 Julius Caesar, as the claimed 'son of I(J)upiter' (there was no J in Latin) would have been Iupiter-Zeus to let the Greeks know that Iupiter and Zeus were equivalent deities (Roman Jupiter and Greek Zeus both derive from the Aryan skyfather 'Dyeus Pter'.
 The name Zeus comes from the pronunciation of Dyeus, and Jupiter comes from the pronunciation of 'Dyeus Pter').
 Then subsequent emperors took on this role.
-I-Zeus (Izeus) eventually phonetically shifts to I-zas/Izas/Izates.\
+I-Zeus (Izeus) eventually phonetically shifted to I-zas/Izas/Izates.\

 #### 1.1 Imperial Cult